alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 actually did the experiment with electrons in 1973.
 Guess what: he got peaks and valleys, the true sign of interference.

-Some scientists were not happy: in an electron beam there can be multiple electrons going through each slit at the same time.
+Some scientists were not yet happy: in an electron beam there can be multiple electrons going through each slit at the same time, so they suggested that electrons going through different slits could interfere with each other.

-The only way to check if there is interference for a single electron is to send them one at a time.
+The only way to check if there is **interference for a single electron** is to send them one at a time.
 And that is exactly what an Italian team did in 1974:
 [P G Merli, G F Missiroli and G Pozzi 1976 Am.
 J. Phys. **44** 306–7](https://www.fisica.unam.mx/personales/romero/IFC2015/Merli-Mizziroli-Pozzi-AJP-1976.pdf).
 Again, lots of interference!